digbmc/germantown-y/docs/Floorplan-map.md

 To work with the floorplan map, you will interact with three files:

 - `germantown-y/_data/floorplans.csv`
-    - Edit and add rooms.
+    - where you add rooms and edit their content such as title, description,..etc.
 - `germantown-y/_data/germantown-y-metadata.csv`
-    - Add images and detailed information about them.
+    - Where you add images and detailed information about them to display for your rooms.
 - `germantown-y/pages/building-js.html`
     - Contains the HTML, CSS, and JavaScript code for the Leaflet map.
     - Use this file if editing something in the advanced section of this documentation.